-To fill gaps in family self-sufficiency and stability research and data activities and to complement its ongoing research and dissemination efforts - including the SSRC - the Office of Planning, Research and Evaluation (OPRE) developed and launched a multi-faceted Family Self-Sufficiency and Stability Research Consortium.
+The Self-Sufficiency Research Clearinghouse, funded through a cooperative agreement with ICF, is part of OPRE’s ongoing research and dissemination agenda, which also includes the multi-faceted Family Self-Sufficiency and Stability Research Consortium.
 The mission of The Consortium is “to improve the lives of low-income families and children through better policies and practices by integrating research, policy, and practice on family self-sufficiency and stability; by engaging federal, state, and local actors in meaningful conversations and supporting them to be better producers and users of data; and by doing path-breaking, rigorous, and relevant research on contemporary questions related to family self-sufficiency and stability.”
 The Consortium includes:

 - The Family Self-Sufficiency and Stability Research Scholars Network, which supports cooperative agreements with scholars to work independently and collectively on systematic, multidisciplinary examinations of the current gaps in family self-sufficiency and stability research.